 Do not change settings Enable this check box if you don't want to modify the settings in this screen.
-Preamble Normally, this should be left at "Auto".
-(2.4GHz) The option "Short", "Long" preamble and header is intended for special application and equipment.
+Preamble (2.4GHz) Normally, this should be left at "Auto".
+The option "Short", "Long" preamble and header is intended for special application and equipment.
 Transmit Rate Use this to manually set the speed, if desired.
 The default is "Auto".

-Fragment Threshold The default value is 2346.
+Fragment Thre- shold The default value is 2346.
 In some cases, you may be able to improve performance by adjusting this value.
-RTS/CTS Threshold The default value is 2346.
+RTS/CTS Thre- shold The default value is 2346.
 In some cases, you may be able to improve performance by adjusting this value.
-802.11n Enable 802.11n Network 802.11n wireless network connectivity Channel Width The value is set as "Auto" Guard Interval This value is set as "Auto" Extension Channel Auto selects the wireless channel.
+802.11n Enable 802.11n Network 802.11n wireless network connectivity Channel Width The width of the Channel, either 20Mhz or 40Mhz.
+The default value is set as "Auto."
+Guard Interval This is used to ensure that transmissions do not interfere with each other.
+This value is set as "Auto" Extension Chan- nel Auto selects the wireless channel.
 The value is set to "Auto" It will auto select the most suitable channel.
 Antenna Selection The default value is set to "Auto".